aquova/governor/README.md

 - For the bot to run, `ranks.json` and `config.json` files must be created and placed in the `private` directory.
 These establish the settings for the bot.
 Examples are currently not provided, but they must match the layout specified in `src/config.py` and other files.

-- A Dockerfile is provided for running the bot within a Linux container, as well as a simple script `docker_run.sh` for running.

-- This bot has a sister project - https://github.com/aquova/stardew.chat - which presents user leaderboards and custom commands to be presented as a webpage.
+- While it is possible to run this directly on a machine, the full system can be run within Docker.
+Simply install both `Docker` and `Docker-Compose`, then start the project with `docker-compose up`.
+This will initiate both the bot, as well as a webserver hosting the leaderboard.
+You will need to provide your own `site.conf` file with your Nginx configuration.